Floyd Mayweather Jr. vs. Manny Pacquiao: Background

 On June 6, 2008, Floyd Mayweather announced his retirement from boxing, six months after defeating Ricky Hatton by a tenth-round technical knockout.
 At the time, plans were in motion for a rematch with Oscar De La Hoya on September 20, 2008, Mayweather having defeated him the previous year by split decision.
 "This decision was not an easy one for me to make as boxing is all I have done since I was a child," Mayweather said.
 "However, these past few years have been extremely difficult for me to find the desire and joy to continue in the sport."
 At the time of his retirement, the 31-year-old Mayweather had an unblemished professional record of 39 wins and no losses, and was ranked by The Ring as the No. 1 pound-for-pound fighter in the world, with Manny Pacquiao at No. 2.

-During Mayweather's brief retirement, Pacquiao earned superstar status in much of the Western world with his eighth-round technical knockout victory over Oscar De La Hoya, for which he moved up two weight classes from lightweight to welterweight (135 pounds to 147 pounds).
-He also inherited the pound-for-pound No.1 position.
+During Mayweather's brief retirement, Pacquiao earned superstar status in much of the Western world with his eighth-round technical knockout victory over Oscar De La Hoya, for which he moved up two weight classes from lightweight to welterweight (135 pounds to 147 pounds), and cemented his place as the new pound-for-pound No.1.